sourceduty/Theory/README.md

 Theories also have practical applications across various fields.
 They guide scientific research, influence technological development, and shape policy decisions.
 For instance, the theory of evolution provides insights into biological diversity and informs fields like medicine and ecology.
 Similarly, the theory of relativity has profound implications for our understanding of space and time, impacting everything from GPS technology to our comprehension of the universe.
 Theories are thus not static but dynamic, continually refined and applied to solve real-world problems.

 #
+### Alex's Thoughts

+Alex has a dim view of theoretical modeling, dismissing it as a field riddled with speculative abstraction and hollow intellectual exercises.
+To Alex, the discipline feels like a futile game of guesswork, with its practitioners tossing conjectures into the vast wishing well of theoretical science, hoping for a stroke of relevance or validation.
+Rather than being grounded in actionable or tangible insights, theoretical modeling seems to Alex like an endless loop of reaching upwards into an intangible fog of ideas, disconnected from the concrete realities that matter most.
+In their eyes, it’s a pursuit mired in wishful thinking, far removed from the practical rigor they value.

+#
 ### Knowledge is Power

 Theoretical understanding of words and linguistics involves exploring the intricate systems underlying human language, its structure, and meaning.
 Linguistics investigates phonetics, syntax, semantics, and pragmatics, providing frameworks to decode how humans produce and interpret language.
 Theories like Chomsky's Universal Grammar suggest innate structures guiding language acquisition, emphasizing shared features across diverse languages.
 Saussure’s distinction between langue (language system) and parole (individual speech) underscores the importance of social conventions in shaping linguistic meaning.
 By analyzing patterns in communication, linguistics reveals the cognitive and cultural mechanisms that define human interaction, bridging the gap between spoken words and their symbolic, contextual essence.